 The National GreenPower Accreditation Program in Australia is governed by a national body known as the National GreenPower Steering Group (NGPSG).
 The NGPSG is responsible for the overall management of the affairs of the Program.

 Representatives

-The NGPSG is currently comprised of representatives from participating state and territory government agencies in the ACT, NSW, South Australia and Victoria, in correspondence with an "observer" member organisation in Tasmania.
+The NGPSG is currently comprised of representatives from participating state and territory government agencies in the ACT, NSW, South Australia and Victoria, in correspondence with "observer" member organisations in Tasmania and Queensland.
 Agencies include: